dkopko/klox/memory-bank/activeContext.md

 - Initial sizing of the continuous buffer to avoid expensive resizes
 - Tuning GC frequency based on allocation patterns

+### NaN-Boxing Considerations

+The NaN-boxing implementation in klox has been fully documented in techContext.md.
+Key active considerations include:

+- The tagging approach provides ample room for extending with additional value types if needed
+- The integration of NaN-boxed values with the ObjID system is critical for the O(1) GC approach
+- Value representation has sufficient range (~51 bits) for object IDs, accommodating future scalability needs
+- Performance impact of the NaN-boxing approach is minimal for primitive values and arithmetic operations

 ## Integration Points

 The O(1) GC approach demonstrates several integration points with the VM: